 Every year, start-ups and small businesses in the UK fail because they run out of cash.
-One of the main reasons for this is cashflow problems caused by slow-paying customers and bad debt.
-Unless you implement a clear credit control process, your business’ ability to grow will be under threat.
+One of the main reasons for this is cash flow problems caused by slow-paying customers and bad debt.
+Unless you implement a clear credit control process, your business’s ability to grow will be under threat.

-Create a clear credit control process
+1. Create a clear credit control process

 - Establish the importance of prompt payment of invoices by politely reminding customers of the payment schedule when the order is fulfilled

 - Send reminder letters on the day the invoice becomes overdue

 - Send subsequent letters every 7 days if the invoice remains overdue

 - After a specific period of time, it might be useful to pass the debt over to a reliable commercial debt collection agency.